mevijaygupta2010/Data-Platform/README.md

-# How To use Deployment for Snowflake Artifacts
+# Documentation To use Deployment for Snowflake Artifacts